 Menu, Food & Wine Quantities

 We will jointly determine the menu and wines to be served.
-The food items will be created by our chef and catering staff and paired with each of the wines being served.
+The food items will be created by our culinary services staff and paired with each of the wines being served.
 You may provide a list of guests with various food allergies or preferences, such as vegetarian and we will endeavor to adjust the food to suit these special guest preferences.

 An event takes place on a date and time specified by you.
 We create a planning timeline culminating at the event time to ensure all facilities are booked for the event.
 To secure the event a deposit of 50% of the expected price is required when the event is booked to confirm the event date and time.

 You may change the number of guests up to the “release date” (two weeks prior to the event date) at which time billing occurs for the outstanding balance of the event.
 You may cancel an event at any time.
 If cancelled more than 90 days before the event date then a 100% refund will apply; if between 90 days and 15 days, a 50% refund (of the 50% deposit, so in reality 25% of the event quote); or if after the release date, i.e., less than 15 days, then no refund will apply.
 We may cancel an event at any time without liability, in which case a 100% refund will apply.

 The price includes use of our facilities; table settings; stemware, etc.; wait staff; food and wines and a wine educator.
 Where appropriate, the winemaker, or other members of the Williamson family or the chef, may make an appearance to discuss the food or wine with guests.